-- 3 S-GW/BBIFF to notifies the LMISF, based on the GTP-C event, whenever the IMS Signalling Bearer for S8HR APN is created, modified, or deleted - NOTE2: The S-GW/BBIFF includes the IMSI value associated with the inbound roamer's UE when notifies (to the LMISF) creation, modification or deletion of IMS Signalling Bearer for S8HR APN. - 4.
+- 3 S-GW/BBIFF to notifies the LMISF, based on the GTP-C event, whenever the IMS Signalling Bearer for S8HR APN is created, modified, or deleted - NOTE2: The S-GW/BBIFF includes the IMSI value associated with the inbound roamer's UE when notifies (to the LMISF) creation, modification or deletion of IMS Signalling Bearer for S8HR APN.
+In such notifications, the S-GW/BBIFF also includes the UE location that it receives from the MME. - 4.
 S-GW/BBIFF delivers the packets of those IMS Signalling Bearers to the LMISF.
 As such, S-GW/BBIFF has no idea whether the packets of an IMS Signalling Bearer are related to a target or not.
 It simply delivers all packets. - 5.
 The LMISF looks for the SIP message within those packets delivered by the S-GW/BBIFF and examines the SIP headers that carry the calling party identity or called party identity (depending on the call direction) to verify whether any of those match with the target identity stored locally.
-If the SIP message corresponds to a target, then the LMISF delivers the SIP message to the DF2 over the X2 reference point. - 6.
+If the SIP message corresponds to a target, then the LMISF delivers the SIP message to the DF2 over the X2 reference point.
+If required, the LMISF includes the UE location previously received from the S-GW/BBIFF while delivering the SIP messages to the DF2. - 6.
 The DF2 will generate and deliver the IRI to the LEMF as per TS 33.108 [11].